dirac-institute/kbmod/docs/source/user_manual/reprojection.rst

     #  our toy WorkUnit we use for unit testing
     work_unit = WorkUnit.from_fits("../tests/data/shifted_wcs_diff_dimms_tiled.fits")

-    # get the WCS of the first image in the ImageStack
+    # get the WCS of the first image in the stack of images.
     # to use as the global WCS.
     common_wcs = work_unit.get_wcs(0)